HikariKnight/quickpassthrough/README.md

 * Enable and configure vfio modules
 * Configure 2nd GPU for GPU Passthrough
 * Dump the selected GPU rom (as some cards require a romfile for passthrough to work), however no rom patching support planned.
-* Enable and configure the correct kernel modules and load them early (initramfs-tools only for now)
+* Enable and configure the correct kernel modules and load them early (initramfs-tools, dracut and mkinitcpio)
 * Configure kernel arguments for systemd-boot (using kernelstub)
 * Configure kernel arguments for grub2
 * Provides you with the correct kernel arguments to add to your bootloader entry if a supported bootloader is not found